In this article

 Overview

-Whether you have a one-time post-award report or need to collect the same information monthly, quarterly, or annually, the reports feature in the submission portal will allow you to define unique reporting schedules and deadlines.
+Whether you have a one-time post-award report or need to collect the same information monthly, quarterly, or annually, the Progress Reports feature in the submission portal will allow you to define unique reporting schedules and deadlines.

 Preconfigurations